 We did not consider that the observed health inequalities between the North and the rest of England and within the North are caused by poorer access or quality of NHS services.
-Although there are still inequalities in access to healthcare by deprivation, these could not account for the size free at the point of need.
-This will involve addressing those inequalities in health care that do exist, avoiding introducing policies that will increase health inequalities and ensuring that health care provision across the country is planned and resourced so that it reduces heath inequalities.
-Specifically the panel identified the following priority areas through which the health sector can play an important role in reducing health inequalities.
+Although there are still inequalities in access to healthcare by deprivation, these could not account for the size and nature of the differences in health status that we observe.
+On the contrary, access to NHS care when ill has helped to reduce health inequalities.
+The NHS helps to ameliorate the health damage caused by wider determinants outside the health sector.
+To do this, NHS services in deprived areas need to be adequately resourced to enable them to reduce inequalities and the principle of the NHS as free at the point of need must be maintained.